 My poetry reflects changing interests in languages and literature, history, art and mythology.
 I’ve loved classical Greek history and mythology since boyhood and taught myself Modern Greek as an adult.
 I know enough French and Italian to enjoy reading in both languages.
 I had no interest at all in the South African history our teachers crammed down our throats in Pietermaritzburg, but I’ve discovered since how full of wonderful stories it was, like the early history of America on a more concentrated scale.

 My poems have appeared in a wide range of magazines, including Acumen, Ambit, the London Magazine and Quattrocento.
 I’ve published a pamphlet (Homelands, with Dagger Press) and a collection of short poems (Through the Window, with Rockingham Press).
-My booklet Their Mountain Mother, mainly consisting of a long narrative poem about the Basuto hero Moshoeshoe, was published by Hearing Eye Press in August 2009.
+My book Their Mountain Mother, mainly consisting of a long narrative poem about the Basuto hero Moshoeshoe, was published by Hearing Eye Press in August 2009.